-Over time, the vicious cycle of accusations and apologies wore her down.
-She began to doubt that he would ever change.
+Over time the vicious cycle of accusations and apologies wore her down.
+She began to doubt he would ever change.

 In 1980, Braniff Airlines had a lay-off and John and Cynthia had a son.
 But the home life went from bad to worse.
-Cynthia sought out a counselor during that time.
-One statement that he made stuck with her.
+Cynthia sought out a counselor during that time and one statement he made stuck with her.
 “You haven’t given me one reason for you to stay with him.”
 Finally, at 23-years old and with a two-year old, she knew there weren’t any options left.
 She had one choice and it was to leave.

-“There was no way I could have any kind of a civil conversation with him, so I had to plan my own escape.
+“There was no way I could have any kind of a civil conversation with him so I had to plan my own escape.
 I opened a separate bank account and saved my money.
-Eventually, I was able to leave our house with my son and move into a small apartment.
+Eventually, I was able to leave our house with my son and I moved into a small apartment.
 I worked two waitress jobs to try and make ends meet.”

 “Back then the courts were not very pro-woman.
 A restraining order didn’t work on him.”

-On another occasion, John followed her in his car as she was leaving work.
-He chased her down the road and made lewd gestures.
-Cynthia drove to the police station thinking that it would be a safe haven.
+On another occasion John followed her in his car as she was leaving work.
+He was chasing her down the road and making lewd gestures.
+Cynthia drove to the police station thinking it would be a safe haven.
 She didn’t expect what would happen after she ran inside.
-“I told the officers that I was being chased by my ex.
-They all started laughing at me.
+“I told the officers that I’m being chased by my ex and they all started laughing at me.
 Not one of them took it seriously.”

 The goal of this campaign is to convince our legislators in the state of Michigan to change People v Christel to model the California law in order to bring #Justice4Women.